Mehigh17/BlazorLeaflet/README.md

 # Description

 BlazorLeaflet is a wrapper offering easy-to-use Blazor components that expose the <a href="https://leafletjs.com/">Leaflet API</a> in C#.
+It allows you to create easily customizable maps without getting outside your existing .NET ecosystem.

 The wrapper is still in its early days so it's very lackluster and doesn't expose the entirety of leaflet's API.